release-it/release-it/README.md

 ### Release notes

-By default, the output of `scripts.changelog` is used for the GitHub release notes.
+By default, the output of `git.changelog` is used for the GitHub release notes.
 This is the printed `Changelog: ...` when release-it boots.
 Override this with the `github.releaseNotes` option.
 This script will run just before the actual GitHub release itself.
 Make sure it outputs to `stdout`.
 An example: